jrakow/ipfix_exporter/doc/modules.md

 The IP version may be set at runtime.

-## VLAN / Ethertype insertion
+## Ethertype insertion
 * AXIS in: IP packet
+* AXIS out: IP packet with Ethertype

+This module inserts the Ethertype field.

+## VLAN insertion
+* AXIS in: IP packet with Ethertype
 * configuration in: `number_of_vlans`, `vlan0`, `vlan1`
 * AXIS out: IP packet with VLAN tags

-This module inserts VLAN tags and the Ethertype field.
+This module inserts VLAN tags.

 The IP packet is prefixed by one or more VLAN tags.
 `vlan0` is the earliest tag.